John Harrison Mills: Death and remembrance

 Mills died on October 23, 1916.

 His absence was noted in a poem published in November.
 The Art Institute of Chicago exhibition showed his work in December.

 A group of Civil War veterans marched the following summer in remembrance of Mills and others who had been lost.

 Biographer Nelson A. Reiger called Mills a "highly intelligent, deeply caring, sensitive man, greatly motivated, widely experience[d]".
 An exhibition on Mills with newspaper clippings and art was held at the Denver Public Library in the early 1930s.

 There was renewed interest in Mills c.
 1992 with the rediscovery of When Mark Twain lived in Buffalo, and his "Campsite in the Rockies" painting was included in the Western America: Landscapes and Indians collection for 1994–1998.
 Biographies began to appear.
 "From Bowmansville and back: the odyssey of John Harrison Mills" (1999) and "The Most Humane of Humans: Mark Twain and John Harrison Mills" (2002) were published in the Buffalo area.
 The review says that Mills's original text When Mark Twain lived in Buffalo, remains unknown except for the excerpts printed in newspapers.
 These excerpts were reprinted by the Western New York Heritage Institute's magazine.
 A 2004 biographical review of Mark Twain noted Mills.

 In 2009, a biography of Mills's early years as a Colorado painter was published.
-The Huntington Library in San Antonio, California, exhibited a painting of Mills in 2011.
+The Huntington Library in San Marino, California, exhibited a painting of Mills in 2011.

 The holdings of Mills's work continue to be found at Albright-Knox Gallery and Colorado Springs Pioneers Museums.